malcolmsailor/midani/docs/settings.md

             connection lines are not drawn between simultaneous notes in the same part.
             *Default*: `True`
+- **connection_line_start_offset**: float.
+How far, in seconds, from the start of each note the x coordinate of the endpoint of the line joining it to the previous note should be.
+If, for a particular note, this value leads to an x coordinate that is greater than the midpoint of the note, it will be ignored in favor of the midpoint of the note.
+If not passed, then the start is always the midpoint of each note.
+- **connection_line_end_offset**: float.
+How far, in seconds, from the end of each note the x coordinate of the endpoint of the line joining it to the next note should be.
+If, for a particular note, this value leads to an x coordinate that is smaller than the midpoint of the note, it will be ignored in favor of the midpoint of the note.
+If not passed, then the end is always the midpoint of each note.
 - **line_start**: floats in closed interval [0, 1].
 Determine where in the
             frame connection lines are first drawn, as a proportion of the distance between the start of the frame and "now" as indicated by